diogo-santos/task-spring-web/README.md

-# TODO list Spring Web
+# TODO list Spring Boot Web

-Spring Web application with a login form leveraging JDBC Authentication and bcrypt for hashing
+- [ ] Spring Security using JDBC and Bcrypt for hashing, Spring MVC and JPA with Hibernate
+- [ ] Asynchronous calls to back-end Task API
+- [ ] Internationalization using Spring Locale Resolver
+- [ ] Bootstrap 4 for cool presentation and responsive behavior
+- [ ] JQuery for front end validation

 Check it out at: https://todo-spring-web.herokuapp.com/

 Features
+- [ ] Login form
 - [ ] Add tasks
 - [ ] Check/Uncheck tasks
 - [ ] Delete tasks
+- [ ] Resources protected for each user
+- [ ] Change the language

 ## Getting the code on your computer
 - [ ] Java 1.8